heyprashant/Assocs-SpaceX/README.md

 Assocs-SpaceX is Reactjs-Nextjs app, fetching data from SpaceX-Api.
-Initially performing Server Side Rendering for better perfomance and Search engine optimization.
+Initially performing Server Side Rendering for better performance and Search engine optimization.
 User should be able to Filter the results with help of provided Filters.
 Mobile first design approach.

 App hosted on [vercel](https://vercel.com/)